cenairaclub/motionmatchingreplicated/README.md

 SMOOTH SYNC PLUGIN SUPPORTED - just change the branch to SmoothSync, thats it;
 My Smooth Sync Demo Video: https://youtu.be/7MmN_9Jn-0s i used the smooth sync plugin in the SmoothSync branch, then checked the Always Relevant in the character defaults.
 And changed something in the SmoothSync component.
+And coded a few things.
 Thats it. https://www.unrealengine.com/marketplace/en-US/product/smooth-sync

 I changed the level a bit.